 HMS Victory model under a large acrylic cap with clear beveled edges.

 Even though a case will keep your model dust and dirt free, lighting can really bring a display to life.
 Lighting from above and slightly in front can be used to make your model ship the center of attention, even in the most prestigious of settings and could be effectively applied when displaying your model in an alcove or large cabinet.
 Displaying a model over a fireplace as shown below, may be an option, but only if the space directly over the fireplace stays relatively cool.

 Internal display case lighting can also be applied with spectacular result.
 Do make absolutely sure however that the lighting you plan to use emits as little heat as possible.
 I recommend using low-voltage LED systems for any in-display-case lighting solution.

 Any lighting system emitting little heat is preferable and even crucial to the lifespan of both model and display case.
-Other benefits of using LED lighting are that the color-temperature and intensity can often be changed or selected with the help of a remote control, and an additional bonus of normal LEDs being void of any color-fading ultraviolet emissions.
+Other benefits of using LED lighting are that the color-temperature and intensity can often be changed or selected with the help of a remote control, and the additional bonus of normal LEDs being void of any color-fading ultraviolet emissions.

 Mahogany display case with remote controlled LED spot lights and tempered glass.

 The image above shows a Bombay mahogany display case with remote controlled LED lighting allowing the lighting to be turned on or off, the color of the lighting to be changed and the lights to be dimmed.
 Using multiple light sources is almost always preferred over using a single point of light.
 Use from 2 - 8 lights or multi-light modules, depending on the size of the display.

 Custom model stand created for a large antique flat-bottom boat model.

 Venting the case and drawing away heat from the interior is never a bad idea.
 A well designed display case will have some venting calculated in.
 A hermetically sealed enclosure may become an oven for your model to bake in when exposed to sunlight.